EvangeliaS/CGAL-Polygon-Optimization/project3/readme.txt

 - simulated_annealing.h:
 	Header file that contains the declarations of the functions, the typedefs and defines used by the simulated annealing algorithm.
+- testDir:
+    Contains the input files used for the output file.

 COMPILE & RUN